 Roger W. Ferguson, Jr.

-ROGER W. FERGUSON, JR., is president and chief executive officer of TIAA, the leading provider of retirement services in the academic, research, medical, and cultural fields and a Fortune 100 financial services organization.
-Ferguson is the former vice chairman of the Board of Governors of the United States Federal Reserve System.
-Prior to joining TIAA in April 2008, he was head of financial services for Swiss Re and Chairman of Swiss Re America Holding Corporation.
-He was previously an Associate and Partner at McKinsey & Company and an attorney at the New York City office of Davis Polk & Wardwell.
-Ferguson currently serves on the Smithsonian Institution’s Board of Regents and the New York State Insurance Advisory Board.
+ROGER W. FERGUSON, JR. is the Steven A. Tananbaum Distinguished Fellow for International Economics at the Council on Foreign Relations.
+He is the immediate past President and Chief Executive Officer of TIAA, the leading provider of retirement services in the academic, research, medical, and cultural fields and a Fortune 100 financial services organization.
+Mr. Ferguson is the former Vice Chairman of the Board of Governors of the U.S. Federal Reserve System.
+He represented the Federal Reserve on several international policy groups and served on key Federal Reserve System committees, including Payment System Oversight, Reserve Bank Operations, and Supervision and Regulation.
+As the only Governor in Washington, D.C. on 9/11, he led the Fed’s initial response to the terrorist attacks, taking actions that kept the U.S. financial system functioning while reassuring the global financial community that the U.S. economy would not be paralyzed.
+Prior to joining TIAA in April 2008, Mr. Ferguson was head of financial services for Swiss Re, Chairman of Swiss Re America Holding Corporation, and a member of the company’s executive committee.
+From 1984 to 1997, he was an Associate and Partner at McKinsey & Company.
+Mr. Ferguson serves on a number of boards, including: Alphabet, Inc., Corning, Inc., The Conference Board, the Institute for Advanced Study, Memorial Sloan Kettering Cancer Center, Columbia University’s Teachers College, and the Smithsonian Institution’s Board of Regents.
 He is a fellow of the American Academy of Arts & Sciences and co-chairs its Commission on the Future of Undergraduate Education.
-He serves on the boards of Alphabet, General Mills, and International Flavors & Fragrances, as well as The Conference Board, the American Council of Life Insurers, the Institute for Advanced Study, and Memorial Sloan Kettering Cancer Center.
-He is a fellow of the American Philosophical Society and a member of the Economic Club of New York, the Council on Foreign Relations, the Group of Thirty, and the National Association for Business Economics.
-Ferguson served on President Barack Obama’s Council on Jobs and Competitiveness as well as its predecessor, the Economic Recovery Advisory Board, and he co-chaired the National Academy of Sciences’ Committee on the Long-Run Macro-Economic Effects of the Aging U.S. Population.
-Ferguson holds a B.A., J.D., and a Ph.D. in economics, all from Harvard University.
+Mr. Ferguson served on President Obama’s Council on Jobs and Competitiveness, as well as the Economic Recovery Advisory Board, and he co-chaired the National Academy of Sciences’ Committee on the Long-Run Macro-Economic Effects of the Aging U.S. Population.
+Mr. Ferguson holds a B.A., J.D., and a Ph.D. in economics, all from Harvard University.